SoftwareQuTech/qoala-mlir/docs/developer-guide/working-with-mlir.md

 | `DeclareOpInterfaceMethods<Iface, ["m1", "m2"]>` | Pull in interface methods that you implement in C++. |
 | `let dependentDialects = [...]` (on a Pass) | Dialects this pass produces ops in or otherwise needs registered. |

-For the canonical list, check the TableGen files `llvm/mlir/include/mlir/IR/OpBase.td` and `BuiltinOps.td` located inside the LLVM summodule tree.
+For the canonical list, check the TableGen files `llvm/mlir/include/mlir/IR/OpBase.td` and `BuiltinOps.td` located inside the LLVM submodule tree.

 ## Common traits used in qoala-mlir